kolkhis/prolug-coursework/unit12_worksheet.md

 I'd so the same for `sar -u` for CPU usage.
 I'd use `iperf3` for network checking, an `iostat -xz`/`dd` for checking the disks.

+Afterthought, since the manager is looking to increase the budget:
+I'd also use `smartctl` to determine how long the physical storage disks have been active, and compare that to any known MTBF for that particular disk.

 ### Unit 12 Discussion Post 2
 You are in a capacity planning meeting with a few of the architects.